-The Moro reflex is an early infantile survival reflex and describes the behavior towards a threatening situation which occurs also in other mammals.
+The Moro Reflex is an early infantile survival reflex, caused by a threatening situation.
 The pediatrician Ernst Moro discovered and named the reflex after himself.

-Trigger of the Moro reflex is a sudden stimulus which frightens children.
+Cause of the Moro Reflex is a sudden stimulus frightening children.
 Babies open their mouth, breathe in fiercely, move their arms and straddle their fingers.
-Afterwards they breathe out move their arms back to body and clench their fists.
+Afterwards, they breathe out, move their arms back to the body and clench their fists.

-This course of movement proceeds rapidly and enables suckling for instance the first breath when they are threatened to choke.
-History shows that the Moro reflex grants sucklings a secure hold of their mother’s fur when danger occurs.
+This course of movement proceeds rapidly.
+For instance, it enables sucklings to take the the first breath after birth.
+History also shows that the Moro Reflex grants sucklings a secure hold at their mother’s fur if danger occurs.
 You can notice this reflex while observing primates.

-The startle response normally replaces Moro reflex during neuronal development in the second to fourth month.
-Persistence of Moro reflex is perceived when a baby is older than 4 or 5 months.
+The startle response normally replaces Moro Reflex during neuronal development in the second to fourth month.
+Persistence of the Moro Reflex is perceived after the 4th or 5th months.
 These children are often jumpy and sleep very anxiously.
-They often wake up at night because of that reflex.
+They often wake up at night because of th reflex.

-Moro reflex in adulthood is actually observable too.
-Persistence of Moro reflex is especially unpleasant in childhood and leaves the growing person concerned with many questions.
-This results in distortion of perception and at long last in anxiety, disorder of coordination, balance problems, photosensitivity and eyestrain.
-You can ascribe recurring infections in the ENT (Ear-nose-throat) area to persistent Moro reflex.
+Moro Reflex in adulthood is actually observable, too.
+The persistence of the Moro Reflex in childhood is especially unpleasant and leaves the growing person concerned with many questions.
+This results in distortion of perception and, at long last, in anxiety, disorder of coordination, balance problems, photosensitivity and eyestrain.
+You can ascribe recurring infections in the ENT (ear-nose-throat) area to persistent the Moro Reflex.

-Wrap your baby tightly in a soft blanket or in the special NONOMO® swaddle if it suffers from persistent Moro reflex.
-By this, you can avoid uncontrolled startle response while baby is sleeping at night.
+Wrap your baby tightly with a soft blanket or the NONOMO® swaddle if it suffers from persistent Moro Reflex.
+By this, you can avoid uncontrolled startle response while your baby is sleeping at night.

-Many babies don’t startle too when they are close to their parents and in motion e.g. when they are carried or in the NONOMO® baby hammock.
+Many babies don’t startle if they are close to their parents and in motion, e.g. when they are carried or in the NONOMO® Swinging Hammock.

-Being limited in the space of movement reminds many babies of their time in womb and the granted security.
-So many babies calm down when they are wrapped in a swaddle.
+Being limited in space of movement reminds many babies of being inside the womb and the granted security.
+So, many babies calm down when they are wrapped with a swaddle.